- Short-lived climate pollutants

 - About Us

-While it is recognised that there is a need to move away from fossil fuels to zero or low carbon energy sources, overall, gas demand worldwide is estimated to grow around 15% by 2030 in the IEA’s Sustainable Development Scenario before plateauing in the coming decades.
-This contrasts sharply with the picture for coal and oil, which drop globally by almost 60% and 30% respectively by 2040 (IEA 2018).
+While it is recognised that there we must move from fossil fuels to zero and low carbon energy sources, worldwide gas demand is expected to grow in the coming decades.
+This contrasts sharply with the picture for coal and oil, which drop globally by almost 60% and 30% respectively by 2040.

-The “Mineral Methane initiative’s objective is to promote significant reductions in methane and black carbon emissions from the oil and gas sector and specifically:
+The “Mineral Methane initiative’s objective is to promote significant reductions in methane and black carbon emissions from the oil and gas sector.

 These objectives will be achieved through the following components: